 If you are interested in applying for this opportunity, please consult Global Citizen Year’s website for application materials and upcoming deadlines.
 If you indicate on your application that you are also applying to Allegheny College, Global Citizen Year will fast track your application, guarantee you a final interview, and consider you for the available pool of need-based financial aid.
 They will also inform Allegheny Admissions when your application to Global Citizen Year is complete.

 If you are accepted to both Allegheny College and Global Citizen Year, our Admissions team will defer both your admission offer and financial aid package for one year to allow you to participate in this transformative year of cross-cultural immersion and self-discovery.
-We will also give you special consideration for Allegheny’s Global Citizen Scholars program when you arrive on campus.

 If you have received need-based financial-aid award from Allegheny as part of your acceptance, you will need to re-submit the FAFSA next year.
 It is unlikely that your financial-aid package will change unless your family’s financial circumstances change significantly during your gap year.
 If you have received a Trustee Scholarship that will still be available once your Allegheny enrollment begins.